 "At the moment, 3D printing of the cast takes around three hours whereas a plaster cast is three to nine minutes, but requires 24-72 hours to be fully set," says the designer.
 "With the improvement of 3D printing, we could see a big reduction in the time it takes to print in the future."

-He worked with the orthopaedic department of his university on the project and is now looking for backing to develop the idea further.
+He worked with the orthopaedic department of his university and his brother and fellow designer Oliver Evill on the project, and is now looking for backing to develop the idea further.

 Read more about how 3D printing is transforming healthcare in an extract from our one-off publication Print Shift, including bespoke prothetic limbs and printed organs for transplants.